-For example, the depreciation of the Indian Rupee and the South African rand against the US dollar in fiscal 2019 positively impacted our results of operations whereas the depreciation of the pound sterling and the Australian dollar against the US dollar negatively impacted our results of operations during that year.
+For example, the depreciation of the Indian rupee and the South African rand against the US dollar in fiscal 2020 positively impacted our results of operations whereas the depreciation of the pound sterling and the Australian dollar against the US dollar negatively impacted our results of operations during that year.

-The appreciation of the Indian rupee and the South African rand against the US dollar in fiscal 2018 negatively impacted our results of operations whereas the appreciation of the pound sterling and the Australian dollar against the US dollar positively impacted our results of operations during that year.
+The depreciation of the Indian rupee and the South African rand against the US dollar in fiscal 2019 positively impacted our results of operations whereas the depreciation of the pound sterling and the Australian dollar against the US dollar negatively impacted our results of operations during that year.